winstonleedev/mqtt-rabbitmq-cluster/README.md

-Docker files to run a MQTT message cluster.
+Docker files to run a Full-stack MQTT messaging cluster.
 It combines the power of:
 * Haproxy for load balancing
 * A MQTT Broker (mosca) x 3 for two way MQTT messaging support
 * RabbitMQ x 3 for powerful message publish and subscription
 * Custom built MQTT Collector
 * MongoDB

-To create an easy-to-use and flexible MQTT messaging cluster
+To create an easy-to-use cluster capable of handling the volume of messages for typical IoT services.

 # Running